-16 Commitment to clients
+17 Commitment to clients

-16.1 Live Oak's over riding concern is it's commitment to its clients.
-Live Oak products and services are flexible and Live Oak undertakes to tailor these to the specific requirements of individual clients.
+17.1 Our overriding concern is our commitment to our clients.
+Our products and services are flexible and we undertake to tailor these to the specific requirements of individual clients

-16.2 Live Oak is committed to best practice, impartiality, transparency and the highest level of professionalism in every aspect of the inventory process.
-More information about Live Oak, its principles, products and services can be found at www.liveoak.co.uk
+17.2 We are committed to best practice, impartiality, transparency and the highest level of professionalism in every aspect of the inventory process.
+More information about us, our principles, products and services can be found on this website